-In addition to his writing, arranging, leading and singing, Travis has managed to carve out time to record several solo projects, including Found, Ring the Bells and the Dove award-winning Jesus Saves Live (his second Dove award, and one of his fourteen nominations).
+In addition to his writing, arranging, leading and singing, Travis has managed to carve out time to record several solo projects, including Found, Ring the Bells the Dove award-winning Jesus Saves Live (his second Dove award, and one of his sixteen nominations) and When the Stars Burn Down, which debuted at number 1 on the Billboard Praise and Worship charts.
 He released his first book, Surprised By Worship: Discovering the Presence of God Where You Least Expect It (Zondervan) in the fall of 2010.
-He’s hoping to nap sometime in 2013 and is working to get that on the calendar.
+He’s hoping to nap sometime in 2014 and is working to get that on the calendar.

 Embracing the rich traditional hymns of his childhood, along with modern music of today, Travis uses a blended style of worship to help lead people from all generations and backgrounds into worship.
 His ministry is fueled by his desire to see this generation of the body of Christ come together for a place of unity in worship…using all of what God has ordained for His praise.
 And truth be told, there’s nothing that would make Travis happier than if you left an event where he led worship and couldn’t remember his name.
 Because more than anything, Travis longs for people to know, love and worship the Maker and Lover of our souls.
 That’s his passion, and ministering to God’s people is his great privilege.

 Travis serves as Worship Pastor at Englewood Baptist Church in Jackson, TN.
-He and his wife, Angela, have been married for 19 years, and have 3 children – Jack, 15, Lily Kate, 12, and Levi, 9, and 1 dog – Flash, 10.
+He and his wife, Angela, have been married for 20 years, and have 3 children – Jack, 16, Lily Kate, 13, and Levi, 10, and 1 dog – Flash, 11.
+His current favorite hobby is to stay busy volunteering at his kids’ school…encouraging kids at play practices, basketball games and tennis matches.
 When he’s not writing music or leading worship, Travis likes to dance in the kitchen with his wife, sing in the car with his kids, laugh like crazy with his friends – and marvel that God would be so gracious to use a boy from Boone to help make His name famous.